-A global pandemic isn’t an excuse to not exercise.
-If anything, it should motivate you even more.
-During these uncertain times, your body needs the immune-boosting abilities of a workout.
-Plus, you have the extra time to sneak in some exercise.
-Here’s a total body workout plan for both men and women that don’t require any weights.
-All you need is yourself and at least a half-hour of your time.
-Let’s get moving!
+Here’s a total body workout plan for both men and women that doesn't require any weights.
+All you need is yourself and at least a half-hour of your time - let’s get moving!

 Doing the same workout routine can be a bit monotonous.
 So, we’re going to give you a few suggestions to work on each body part.
 Mix and match these options until you find the perfect workout plan that meets your needs.